 · Purchase the proper uniforms and plate equipment

-Gardenswartz Team Sales, on Menaul, has put together packages for umpires.
-Umpires will get the listed prices on the packages but must email Matt Levi at matt@gtsteamsales.com to place the order and he will contact you when the order is in and ready for you to pick up.
-The link below has the current packages.
+With Gardenswartz Team Sales closing their retail space, Officials will need to email Matt Levi at matt@gtsteamsales.com to place the order and he will contact you when the order is in and ready for you to pick up.

 Clinics